 The parcel fabric topology is validated using a required set of topology rules.
-You can define additional topology rules to enforce data quality in your organisation.
+You can define additional topology rules and attribute rules to manage and enforce data quality.

-To validate the topology of an entire parcel fabric dataset or a large number of parcels, run the Validate Parcel Fabric geoprocessing tool.
+To validate an entire parcel fabric dataset or a large number of parcels, run the Validate Parcel Fabric geoprocessing tool.

 The following edits and updates cause the topology to become out of date and require validation: